 - the handling fees for a large sum of money to inherit

 Unfortunately, these fraudsters are often so successful that it takes an inordinate amount of time for the victims to realize that they have been defrauded.
-It is not uncommon to meet clients that despite strong evidence and have never met (or even seen the person on video) prefer to believe that their online romantic partner is a real person.
+It is not uncommon to meet clients who refuse to believe that they have been defrauded despite strong evidence to the contrary.

 2. Business Email Compromise

-This type of fraud rely on cyber security deficiencies of the target company or the recipient not paying close attention to the email address of the sender.
-Often, only one letter in the domain name of the fraudster is different from the domain name used by real company (kpmg.com vs kpng.com).
-Otherwise, in many cases, the email sent by the fraudsters are virtually indistinguishable from an original one.
+This type of fraud relies on cybersecurity deficiencies of the target company or the recipient not paying close attention to the email address of the sender.
+Often, only one letter in the domain name of the fraudster is different from the domain name used by a real company (kpmg.com vs kpng.com).
+Otherwise, in many cases, the email sent by the fraudsters are virtually indistinguishable from the original one.